elliottslaughter/integrity-checker/README.md

       * Test top-level command workflows
       * Test that database checksums work (i.e. modification to database or checksum results in error)
       * Test long-term stability of the format (i.e. older databases can be read and used)
-  * Add a `-f` flag, and refuse to overwrite any file if it's not set